xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace.md

       Example:  c:/workspace/current

 _- Update eclipse preferences to common and required settings:
-   _- Open the navigator view
+   _- Open the Navigator view
 	_- Right-click in white space
-	_- Import... > General > preferences
+	_- Import... > General > Preferences
-	_- Select "git"/internal/doc-internal/process/templates/checklists/development-workspace-setup/EclipsePreferences.edf
+	_- Select "git"/internal/doc-internal/process/templates/checklists/development-workspace-setup/EclipsePreferences.epf
 	_- Assure that "Import all" is selected
-	_- select finish
+	_- Select finish

-_- Open the SVN perspective
+_- Open the SVN Repository Exploring perspective

-_- You will be promoted to install the SVN connector.
+_- You will be prompted to install the SVN connector.
 Install the latest available of the SVN Kit connector.

-_R You will be prmooted to restart.
+_R You will be prompted to restart.
 Do NOT restart yet.

 _- Install required add-ons:
-	_- Open the navigator view
+    _- Open the Navigator view
     _- Right-click in white space
-	_- Install... > Software from file
-	_- Select "git"/internal/doc-internal/process/templates/checklists/development-workspace-setup/xtUML_dev_eclipse_addons.p2f
+    _- Import... > Install > Install Software Items from File _- Select "git"/internal/doc-internal/process/templates/checklists/development-workspace-setup/xtUML_dev_eclipse_addons.p2f
-    _- Select finish
+    _- Select Finish
-    _R Files are installed and you are promoted to restart _- Do NOT restart
+    _R Files are installed and you are prompted to restart _- Do NOT restart

 _- Exit eclipse

 _- Modify Launcher.bat with required development settings:
     _- Open C:\MentorGraphics\BridgePoint\eclipse\BridgePoint_Launcher.bat in a
        text editor
     _- Update the "set MGLS_LICENSE_FILE..." line to :
         set MGLS_LICENSE_FILE=c:\MentorGraphics\license.dat
         For VMs (or even locally at your discretion) add: set MGLS_LICENSE_FILE=1717@wv-lic-01.wv.mentorg.com;1717@wv-lic-02.wv.mentorg.com;1717@svr-azt-eng-01
     _- Directly after "set BP_VERSION=..." add the following: set PT_HOME=\work\BridgePointDev\
         set PT_HOME_DRIVE=c: